Back to Blog

 We build production mobile apps for non-technical founders — and we work with Rork prototypes regularly.
 Book a free call and we'll give you an honest read on what your prototype needs to get to the App Store.
 Book a free call →

-Joistic TeamLinkedIn
+Co-founder, Joistic

 Joistic helps non-technical founders ship launch-ready MVPs fast — lean pods, AI-accelerated delivery, and product clarity from idea to launch.